-Work certificate: a particularity of Swiss working life
+Work certificate: A unique feature of Swiss working life

-The employer is obliged to provide the employee with a work certificate.
+The employer must provide the employee with a work certificate.
 This document is systematically requested during a job change since it provides an objective overview of the employee's professional skills and conduct in relation to his or her duties.

 It is advisable to ask your employer for an interim certificate when changing managers or roles.

-Your employer is obliged to issue a certificate that conforms with the truth.
-It is entirely possible to dispute certain terms used if they do not seem to you to conform with the truth.
+Your employer must issue a certificate in line with reality.
+It is entirely possible to dispute certain terms used if you believe they do not reflect the reality of the situation.

 This article contains links to third-party websites.
 These links are provided solely as information and their purpose is not to promote subscription to the products offered by Crédit Agricole, which has no commercial links with the owners of these sites.
 This information should not be considered advice – financial, fiscal, or otherwise.